 Too Far: I believe deeply in this truth and the value of being positive — I’ve written an entire book on how to counter unwanted negative thoughts and train yourself to have a more optimistic and realistic outlook.
 It’s called Awakened: Change your mindset to transform your teaching.
 In Awakened, I share how my natural disposition is to be judgmental, critical, and negative, and I’ve trained my brain over the years to stop worrying and be content.

-But what I’ve witnessed since writing that book several years ago is that many people are now using positivity as an excuse to stay in a bubble.
+But what I’ve increasingly observed since writing that book several years ago is that many people are using positivity as an excuse to stay in a bubble.
 “Focus on the positive” has become a shield against any call for critical thinking, and an excuse to tolerate injustice.

 How many people have you heard say, “I don’t read the news, I have no idea what’s going on, it’s just too depressing” or “I never go on social media, there’s just too much negativity.”
 We probably all feel that way at times and have to create boundaries for self-care purposes.